by Freddy J. Nager, Founder of Atomic Tango + Guy Who Likes Shiny Objects…

 Plus, There’s Always An Alternative…

-If you can’t afford diamonds, or you find them reprehensible, the market offers many alternatives that might be just as good or even better in their own way.
+If you find diamonds unaffordable or reprehensible, the market offers many alternatives.
 I once drove by a flower shop in L.A. that had the following sign out front:

 “Diamonds are forever…